Red Hen Publications

 Trying to make the Potterverse make sense since 2003!

 There is sufficient oddity connected to the extended family of the Blacks that it seems worthwhile to set an essay aside to try to collect most of those oddities into one place.
-Not that they don’t spill out into several of the other pieces in the collection as well.
+Not that they don’t spill out into several of the other pieces across both collections as well.

 And, for that matter, I suppose that I ought to give an advance warning that the whole exercise of trying to make the Tapestry information make sense, is inherently futile.

-And, yes, this exploration started off based upon the Black Family Tapestry Sketch.
+Yes, this whole exploration started off based upon the Black Family Tapestry Sketch.
 I am given to understand that Rowling has changed her mind again regarding the ancestry and lineage of the Noble House of Black.
-From what I’ve been told, the material on Pottermore has comparatively little to do with the original sketch.
+From what I’ve been told, the material on Pottermore has little to do with the original sketch that I used.

-And, I rather suspect that as is usual with Rowling, neither source will altogether line up with what she actually told us in the books.
+And, I rather suspect is usual with Rowling, neither source will altogether line up with what she actually told us in the books.

-In all fair warning, this article is quite long.
+In all fair warning, this essay is really long.
 And “graphically enhanced.”You’d best settle in for a longish read.
 And be prepared to chill.
-Indeed, this article is largely composed of multiple explorations of “what if”.
+Indeed, this is largely composed of multiple explorations of “what if”.
 (Apologies for the graphics, I don’t know how well they can actually be read at a size that they could be displayed on the page.)

 And illuminating.